threefoldtech/zinit/docs/readme.md

   KEY: VALUE
 ```

-- `oneshot` service is not going to re-spawn when it exits, except when `cron` has a value > 0.
+- `oneshot` service is not going to re-spawn when it exit.
 - `cron` is used to create a cronjob.
 This only works when `oneshot` is set to `true`.
 - if a service depends on a `oneshot` services, it will not get started, unless the oneshot service exits with success.
 - if a service depends on another service (that is not `oneshot`), it will not get started, unless the service is marked as `running`